sharedgeo/FDC-Docs/source/GettingStarted.rst

 Getting Started
 =================

-Field Data Collection (FDC) is a map based application that allows you to create, view, and annotate the boundaries for a current or future 811 dig site.
-The audience for this documentation includes excavators, locators, engineers, and emergency response teams who may utilize mobile GIS data collection and mapping to perform critical tasks.
+Field Data Collector (FDC) is a map based application that addresses the inefficiencies in current excavation and utility locating processes, filling the need for GNSS-enabled devices to streamline tracking and documentation.
+FDC aims to support excavators, locators, engineers, and emergency responders by providing a platform to collect critical dig site information.
+FDC complements the Fusionview application which displays 811 dig tickets and GIS data.
+FDC allows users to add, edit, and document features within the boundaries of the 811 ticket.
+FDC helps to reduce silos, minimize damage risk, increase efficiency, and enhance communication in utility management.

-When you open FDC, select the **Log In** button.
+Open FDC and select the **Log In** button.
 .. update all images

 .. figure:: /_static/D-LandingPage1.png